-Did you know that the kitchen is an essential room in any home?
-This is where families gather to cook, eat, and share their stories about the day over a delicious home-cooked meal.
-It’s also a selling point for real estate developers, who make it one of the largest selling features of a new house.
+The kitchen is an essential room in any home where families gather to cook, eat, and share their stories about the day over a delicious home-cooked meal.
+It’s also a selling point for real estate developers, who make it one of the most prominent selling features of a new house.

 The 10 Top Kitchen Sink Trends